Remark on Serre $C^*$-algebras: Introduction

-If $X$ is a Hausdorff space and $C(X)$ the commutative algebra of functions from $X$ to ${\Bbb C}$, then topology of $X$ is determined by algebra $C(X)$ (the Gelfand Duality); in terms of K-theory this can be written as $K_0^{top}(X)\cong K_0^{alg}(C(X))$.
-Taking the two-by-two matrices with entries in $C(X)$, one gets an algebra $C(X)\otimes M_2({\Bbb C})$; in view of stability of the algebraic K-theory under the tensor products (e.g. [Blackadar 1986] \cite{B}, \S 5), it holds $K_0^{top}(X)\cong K_0^{alg}(C(X))\cong K_0^{alg}(C(X)\otimes M_2({\Bbb C}))$.
+where $X$ is a projective variety, $\mathbf{Coh}~(X)$ a category of the quasi-coherent sheaves on $X$, $\mathbf{Mod}~(B)$ a category of the finitely generated graded modules over $B$ and $\mathbf{Tors}$ is the torsion [Stafford \& van den Bergh 2001] \cite[p.
+172]{StaVdb1}.
+The rings $B$ satisfying (\ref{eq1}) are called twisted homogeneous coordinate rings, see Section 2 for an exact definition.
+For the sake of clarity, consider the following analogy.
+If $X$ is a compact Hausdorff space and $C(X)$ the commutative algebra of continuous functions from $X$ to ${\Bbb C}$ then by the Gelfand Duality the topology of $X$ is determined by the algebra $C(X)$.
+In terms of the K-theory this can be written as $K_0^{top}(X)\cong K_0^{alg}(C(X))$.
+Taking the two-by-two matrices with entries in $C(X)$, one gets an algebra $C(X)\otimes M_2({\Bbb C})$; in view of stability of the K-theory under tensor products, it holds $K_0^{top}(X)\cong K_0^{alg}(C(X))\cong K_0^{alg}(C(X)\otimes M_2({\Bbb C}))$.
 In other words, the topology of $X$ is defined by algebra $C(X)\otimes M_2({\Bbb C})$, which is no longer a commutative algebra.
-In algebraic geometry, one replaces $X$ by a projective variety, $C(X)$ by its coordinate ring, $C(X)\otimes M_2({\Bbb C})$ by a twisted coordinate ring of $X$ and $K^{top}(X)$ by a category of the quasi-coherent sheaves on $X$.
-The simplest concrete example of $B$ is as follows. \begin{exm} {\bf ([Stafford \& van den Bergh 2001] \cite{StaVdb1}, p.
-173)} \textnormal{ Let $k$ be a field and $U_{\infty}(k)$ the algebra of polynomials over $k$ in two non-commuting variables $x_1$ and $x_2$, and a quadratic relation $x_1x_2-x_2x_1-x_1^2=0$; let ${\Bbb P}^1(k)$ be the projective line over $k$.
-Then $B=U_{\infty}(k)$ and $X={\Bbb P}^1(k)$ satisfy equation (\ref{eq1}).
-Notice, that $B$ is far from being a commutative ring. } \end{exm} In general, there exists a canonical non-commutative ring $B$, attached to the projective variety $X$ and an automorphism $\alpha: X\to X$; we refer the reader to [Stafford \& van den Bergh 2001] \cite{StaVdb1}, pp. 180-182.
+In algebraic geometry, one replaces $X$ by a projective variety, $C(X)$ by its coordinate ring, $C(X)\otimes M_2({\Bbb C})$ by a twisted homogeneous coordinate ring of $X$ and $K^{top}(X)$ by a category of the quasi-coherent sheaves on $X$.
+The simplest concrete example of $B$ is as follows. \begin{example} {\bf (\cite[p.
+173]{StaVdb1})} Let $k$ be a field and $U_{\infty}(k)$ the algebra of polynomials over $k$ in two non-commuting variables $x_1$ and $x_2$, and a quadratic relation $x_1x_2-x_2x_1-x_1^2=0$; let ${\Bbb P}^1(k)$ be the projective line over $k$.
+Then $B=U_{\infty}(k)$ and $X={\Bbb P}^1(k)$ satisfy (\ref{eq1}). \end{example} In general, there exists a canonical non-commutative ring $B$, attached to the projective variety $X$ and an automorphism $\alpha: X\to X$; we refer the reader to [Stafford \& van den Bergh 2001] \cite[pp.180-182]{StaVdb1}.
 To give an idea, let $X=Spec~(R)$ for a commutative graded ring $R$.
 One considers the ring $B:=R[t,t^{-1}; \alpha]$ of skew Laurent polynomials defined by the commutation relation